Welcome to our 15.9-mile Fairfield Loop Trail, which encircles Fairfield, with many connection points, allowing you to

 The B Street segment travels along B Street on a concrete-surfaced sidewalk for 4/10ths of a mile to connect to the Lakes segment.
 The sidewalk continues southward to Waterworks Park and Stone Ave.

 The Lakes segment connects three lakes, Bonnifield Lake, Pleasant Lake, and Walton Lake, with a trail that meanders along fields and through wooded areas.
-These lakes are retired reservoirs, being converted for recreational usage.
+These lakes are retired reservoirs, being converted for recreational usage.& It extends from B Street to Walton Road.

 Leaving Walton Lake, the Louden Bridge segment travels through woods, then crosses the BNSF Railroad tracks on the 246-foot Louden Bridge to connect with Chautauqua Park, where it meets the Crow Creek segment.
 The Louden Bridge displays 171 ceramic plaques of images from old Louden Machinery Company blueprints, made by a Fairfield High School art class.

 The Crow Creek segment follows Crow Creek from Chautauqua Park to the Glasgow Road.
 A concrete-surfaced section at Chautauqua Park connects to a crushed limestone surface in a wooded low-land, where three bridges cross creeks in the Fry property, then it connects to the Lamson Woods/Neff Wetlands at Glasgow Road.

 The Lamson Woods/Neff Wetlands section of the Loop Trail begins as you cross Glasgow Road from the Crow Creek segment, heading west across the wetlands dike.
 The Lamson Woods boardwalk/bridge then takes you the parking lot at Mint Blvd.
 A walking-only trail joins the boardwalk near the creek.
 Lamson Woods is a State Preserve.

 The Mint Blvd Link connects the Lamson Woods/Neff segment to the DOT-South segment, using Mint Blvd, the only shared-road section of the Loop Trail.
 Part of Mint Blvd is steep, with a gravel surface.
 Improvements may be made in the future.

 Click here to view a 2015 Loop Trail map prepared for the city of Fairfield, with mileage markers.

 (May take a while to load this PDF file).